Will Smith Player Props: Dodgers vs. Giants

 - The pitching staff for the Giants has a collective nine K/9, the 10th-best in the league.

-- The Giants have the 11th-ranked team ERA among all league pitching staffs (4.01).
+- The Giants' 4.01 team ERA ranks 11th among all league pitching staffs.

-- Giants pitchers combine to allow the 10th-fewest home runs in baseball (72 total, 1.1 per game).
+- The Giants give up the 10th-fewest home runs in baseball (72 total, one per game).

-- Brebbia (2-0 with a 3.25 ERA and 35 strikeouts in 27 2/3 innings pitched) gets the start for the Giants, his eighth of the season.

-- In his last time out on Sunday, the right-hander tossed one scoreless inning against the Chicago Cubs while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.